-Researcher names (tied to Link Blue ID and UK User ID) in E-IRB update on a nightly basis from the SAP database, and will be reflected on all active and inactive applications.
+Researcher information (tied to Link Blue ID and UK User ID) in E-IRB is updated on a nightly basis from UK Human Resources’ (HR) hana database.
+Once HR has updated the researcher information across all its systems, matching fields will be reflected on all active and inactive applications the next day.

 In some cases when a PI has a clinical department that differs from his/her academic department, the wrong department for the study being proposed may display in the PI Contact Info section.
-On May 17, 2018, a feature was installed in the E-IRB system to enable selection of a different department and department code via a drop-down box.
+You can select a different department and department code via a drop-down box.
 These fields for PI Contact Info are maintained per protocol and will not affect contact info for that PI on other applications.

 Why does my draft application or previously approved E-IRB application have uncheck-marked sections?

 Uncheck-marked sections signify the need to complete required questions, or at a minimum, review the responses to verify accuracy.
 Once all the requirements for a section are met and the ‘save’ button clicked, a check mark will be applied to that section in the IRB Application Sections menu.